Site Plan for Construction Drawings for Building Permit – Detailed Checklist

 Permit approval depends on clear documentation.
 Construction drawings explain the structure, but the site plan explains the property.

 A strong site plan includes property boundaries, existing buildings, proposed construction, setbacks, access points, utilities, and key landscape features.
+But why does each of these elements matter so much to the people reviewing your project?
 Each element gives reviewers the information they need to evaluate the project quickly.

 Well-prepared drawings reduce permit delays and prevent costly revisions.
 Pro Site Plans offers services to property owners who need fast, accurate plans, particularly when time and permit approval matter most.